Rhythm1821/ReactWrite/README.md

 Live link - https://react-write-lemon.vercel.app

 ReactWrite is a powerful and user-friendly platform built with React and Django, allowing users to express themselves through posts, connect with others, and manage their profiles with ease.
-The project leverages modern web technologies and is deployed across Vercel and Render, with Supabase as the database.
+The project leverages modern web technologies and is deployed across Vercel and Render, with Neon Postgres as the database.

 ## Features